Emerson Del Ponte

 or press releases.

-We utilize statistical and mathematical models, and conduct field, greenhouse, and laboratory experiments to measure, understand, compare, and predict plant disease epidemics.
+We utilize statistical and mathematical models and conduct field, greenhouse, and laboratory experiments to measure, understand, compare, and predict plant disease epidemics.
+In addition, we integrate remote sensing and computer vision approaches to improve disease detection, quantification, and monitoring across scales, from individual plants to field and landscape levels.

-Our modeling work is not confined to specific diseases and encompasses a wide spectrum of topics within plant disease epidemiology.
-This includes the assessment of disease intensity and crop loss, modeling the temporal progress and spatial spread across different scales, evaluating and predicting disease risk, as well as conducting systematic reviews and meta-analyses.
+Our modeling work is not confined to specific diseases and encompasses a broad spectrum of topics in plant disease epidemiology.
+This includes the assessment of disease intensity and crop loss, modeling temporal progress and spatial spread at multiple scales, evaluating and predicting disease risk, and conducting systematic reviews and meta-analyses.
+Increasingly, we combine epidemiological modeling with image-based phenotyping and geospatial data to strengthen inference and decision support.

-Our experimental research primarily revolves around the genotyping and phenotyping of fungal pathogen populations.
-This encompasses evaluating various traits such as reproduction, pathogenicity, aggressiveness, toxigenic potential, and fungicide resistance.
-Currently, we are studying two of the most significant plant pathogens globally: mycotoxigenic Fusarium, which causes head blights or ear rots in winter and summer crops, and Pyricularia blast affecting rice, wheat, and grasses.
+Our experimental research primarily focuses on the genotyping and phenotyping of fungal pathogen populations.
+We evaluate traits such as reproduction, pathogenicity, aggressiveness, toxigenic potential, and fungicide resistance.
+Currently, we investigate two globally important plant pathogens: mycotoxigenic Fusarium species causing head blight and ear rot in winter and summer crops, and Pyricularia spp. responsible for blast diseases of rice, wheat, and grasses.

 Bianca Moreira Barbosa (PhD in Chemistry)